-Longest illegal cross-border tunnel found
+Longest smuggling tunnel found at San Diego border

-SAN DIEGO — Authorities have discovered the longest illegal cross-border tunnel, the United States Border Patrol said Wednesday.
+SAN DIEGO — The longest cross-border tunnel was recently discovered by authorities in San Diego, the United States Border Patrol said Wednesday.

-The Border Patrol San Diego Sector’s Deputy Chief Patrol Agent Aaron Heitke was expected to discuss details regarding the tunnel during a news conference Wednesday.
+The tunnel is approximately 4,309 feet long, with one off-shoot from the main tunnel that extends several hundred feet before abruptly ending.
+The tunnel is about 5.5 feet in height and 2 feet in width, authorities said.

+Border Patrol agents said the tunnel featured an air ventilation system, a drainage system, a rail system and an elevator at its entrance when it was operational.
+It wasn’t in use at the time authorities discovered it, agents said.

 Border Patrol agents have shared news of a handful of tunnel discoveries in recent years.
 One tunnel unearthed in 2016 stretched nearly a half-mile between Otay Mesa and Tijuana and was outfitted with lights, a ventilation system and an elevator.